-The high point of the Nehruvian model was the enshrinement of universal values and norms in the Indian Constitution, which came into force on 26 January 1950.
-Its declarations on human rights and freedoms were quite completely Congress sidelined rightwing Hindu ethno-nationalists had during the freedom struggle and alienated them from the state the Consequently they had devise early years. to strategies to advance the Hindutva from outside project of the state.
-The loss of life and ancestral property expulsion from their and homes left in Pakistan were Congress's willingness Partition. blamed the to concede Muslims on whole were held responsible for the vivisection of the motherland.
-Such did the fortunes of the rightwing somewhat. propaganda boost parties membership RSS only 76,000. example, in 1943 the total of the was 1948 had 600,000.[33]
-In electoral it soared to terms, however, mean that a major challenge to Congress could be mounted. gains did not initially major back resulted from the involvement Rather, a set RSS in the assassination of Gandhi.
-The Hindu ethno-nationalists infuriated Gandhi's insistence that the Indian government 550 over pay million rupees to Pakistan compensation for losses incurred during as Partition.[34]
-Accordingly, he began a fast unto death to put pressure Ram Godse, a member on the government.
-On 31 January Nathu of the RSS, Gandhi.
-Nehru decided to deal firmly with the Hindu ethno-nationalists.
-The RSS was banned, although it 1952 reappeared in in the form of Jana Sangha.
+Affiliated to GGS IP University , an 'A' Grade College by DHE, Govt. of NCT DELHI , Approved by the Bar Council of India, NCTE and Recognised under 2(f) of UGC Act of 1956 ethno-nationalists Congress had completely sidelined rightwing Hindu during the freedom struggle and alienated them from the state in the Consequently they had devise strategies advance early years. to the to of Hindutva from the The life project outside state. loss of and property and expulsion from their ancestral homes left in Pakistan were the Congress's willingness to concede Partition.
+Muslims blamed on as а were responsible whole held for the vivisection of the motherland.
+Such did boost the fortunes of the rightwing parties somewhat.
+For propaganda example, in 1943 the total membership of the RSS was only 76,000.
+In 600,000.[33] electoral 1948 it had soared to In terms, however. such major challenge to Congress could mounted. gains did not mean that be a resulted the Rather. initially a major set back from involvement of the RSS assassination Gandhi.
+Hindu ethno-nationalists in the of The were Gandhi's government 550 infuriated over insistence that the Indian pay Pakistan compensation for losses incurred million rupees to as during

-Hindu Nationalism and the Growth of Hostility Minorities to
+Hindu Nationalism and the Growth of Hostility to Minorities